(tenofovir alafenamide) Tablets

 - See “What is the most important information I should know about VEMLIDY?”

 - New or worse kidney problems, including kidney failure.
-Your healthcare provider may do blood and urine tests to check your kidneys before you start and while you are taking VEMLIDY.
+Your healthcare provider should do blood and urine tests to check your kidneys when starting and during treatment with VEMLIDY.
 Your healthcare provider may tell you to stop taking VEMLIDY if you develop new or worse kidney problems.

 These are not all the possible side effects of VEMLIDY.
 For more information, ask your healthcare provider or pharmacist.